 You will want to be especially careful with curriculum or books that don’t align with your worldview when they are being used independently by students who can read well but aren’t quite ready to identify and call out unbiblical ideas without your direct guidance.

 Does that mean we should never use secular curriculum?
-I personally believe every subject should be taught with a biblical worldview.
+No, not necessarily.
+I personally believe every subject can and should be taught with a biblical worldview, no matter what materials we use.
 Math, spelling, grammar, art, music, language, and so on are all studies of God’s creation and opportunities to reflect on His character.

-It IS possible to provide this biblical worldview on your own using a secular curriculum if you have a good understanding of scripture.
-In our family, we do sometimes use secular curriculum for subjects such as math or art, but we have to be intentional in working in biblical worldview conversations, which requires more work and intentionality.
-It’s something you’ll have to decide on as a family.
+It IS possible to provide this biblical worldview on your own using a secular curriculum if you have a good understanding of Scripture.
+In our family, we do sometimes use secular curriculum for subjects such as math or art, but we still have those biblical worldview conversations.
+It comes somewhat naturally when you spend time studying the Bible and Christian theology together, too.

 Stay Focused & Keep Your Priorities Straight